Fibromyalgia and complementary treatments

 How can chiropractic treatment help fibromyalgia?

 Chiropractic care is a very common complementary treatment for fibromyalgia pain.
 People use it to treat the pain of pressure points, back pain, neck pain, shoulder pain, headaches, and pain from musculoskeletal injuries.
-Chiropractic may be effective for fibromyalgia because it helps improve pain levels and increase cervical and lumbar ranges of motion.
+Chiropractic may be effective for fibromyalgia because it helps improve pain levels and increase cervical and lumbar ranges of movement.

 Chiropractic is based on the principle that the body is a self-healing organism.
 To reduce pain and increase healing, the chiropractic practitioner uses spinal adjustments.
-The goal is to increase the mobility between spinal vertebrae, which have become restricted, locked, or slightly out of proper position.
+The goal is to increase the mobility between spinal vertebrae, which have become restricted, locked, or slightly out of correct position.

 Chiropractors do this by using hand movements.
-With gentle pressure or stretching, multiple gentle movements of one area, or specific high-velocity thrusts, the adjustments are said to help return the bones to a more normal position or motion.
+With gentle pressure or stretching, multiple gentle movements of one area, or specific high-velocity thrusts, the adjustments are said to help return the bones to a more normal position or movement.
 This return is said to relieve pain and reduce ill health.